timhay68/secure-aws-config-client-simple/README.md

 ### AWS Secrets Manager Configuration
-This step is only required when using the `@AwsSecret` annotation to retrieve our database credentials from the AWS Secrets Manager.
+This step is only required when using the `@AwsSecret` annotation to retrieve our credentials from the AWS Secrets Manager.

 Login to the AWS Console, navigate to the AWS Secrets Manager and create two new secrets:
 * sampleapi/dev